npmcdn-to-unpkg-bot/andrewlord1990.github.io/_posts/2016-05-24-google-io-accessibility.md

 ### APPlicable

-There is a program called APPlicable [TODO add link] which is a Google Tel Aviv program.
+There is a program called APPlicable which is a Google Tel Aviv program.
 It helps startups make their apps more accessible by inviting developers to see how blind users interact with their app.
 Many are surprised to find it can be a horrible experience with parts of the app impossible to use.
 Some developers who were part of this program suggested simplifying the navigation into shorter lists and to ensure all UI elements are properly labelled.

 ### Accessibility Services